Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Most woodworking projects require sanding wood, so it’s not surprising why orbital and belt sanders are highly sought-after.
-However, more than getting a smooth surface, did you know that these tools offer different features that may not suit your project?
+However, more than getting a smooth surface, have you ever wondered which one is the better fit for your project?

-In this Orbital Sander vs. Belt Sander review, our resident woodworkers will compare these power tools to see which one makes the sanding process easier.
+In this Orbital Sander vs. Belt Sander review, I’ll break down the features and advantages of these power tools to see which one makes the sanding process easier.

 Belt Sander Overview